rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

     size 100G

-The first example would rotate the log if it gets larger than 100 kilobytes, the second if it&rsquo;s larger than 100 megabytes, and the third if it&rsquo;s over 100 gigabytes.
-I don&rsquo;t recommend using a limit of 100G, mind you, the example just got a little out of hand there.
+The first example would rotate the log if it gets larger than 100 kilobytes, the second if it's larger than 100 megabytes, and the third if it's over 100 gigabytes.
+I don't recommend using a limit of 100G, mind you, the example just got a little out of hand there.

 The size command takes priority over and replaces a rotation interval if